neophyte-programmer/piano-app/README.md

 # Piano App
 This is an online piano made with Vanilla JS, CSS and HTML.

+Visit the live version of the website [here](https://nutis-piano-app.netlify.app/)

 ## Things to do
 - [ ] Fix bugs with certain keys